dashabezik/Morley/img/installation.md

 2. Install Anaconda running the downloaded .exe file
 3. Together with Anaconda, the Anaconda Powershell Prompt has been installed, which has a python package installer called pip.
-Type “Anaconda Powershell Prompt” in the search area of the “Start” menu and click on an application called Anaconda Powershell Promt.
+Type “Anaconda Powershell Prompt” in the search area of the “Start” menu and click on an application called Anaconda Powershell Prompt.
 This action will run the command line window.

 ### Morley installation